 The LORD (G 2962) said unto my Lord (G 2962)

-2 Samuel 22:4 I will call upon Yahweh, who is worthy to be praised: so shall I be saved from mine enemies
+2 Samuel 22:4 I will call upon Yahweh, who is worthy to be praised: so shall I be saved from my enemies

 Acts 2:25 – I saw the Lord always before me

-However, before we enter this crime scene, it is important to acknowledge several foundational scriptural truths as a baseline.
+That being said, before we enter this crime scene in Acts chapter two, it is important to acknowledge several other foundational scriptural truths as a baseline.

 - Yahweh declares that He alone is the Savior; besides Him, no other God exists.